petercorke/ansitable/README.md

 ┃      ccccccc ┃                       8.8 ┃        9 ┃
 ┗━━━━━━━━━━━━━━┻━━━━━━━━━━━━━━━━━━━━━━━━━━━┻━━━━━━━━━━┛
 ```
+which actually looks better on the console than it does in GitHub markdown.

 Other border options include "thin", "rounded" (thin with round corners) and "double".

 ## Header and column alignment
-We can change the alignment of data in any column with the alignment flags "<" (left),
+We can change the alignment of data and heading for any column with the alignment flags "<" (left),
 ">" (right) and "^" (centered).

 ```
 table = TableFormat(
         Column("col1"),
-        Column("column 2 has a big header", colalign="^"), Column("column 3"),
+        Column("column 2 has a big header", colalign="^"),  # CHANGE
+        Column("column 3"),
         border="thick"
     )